Molecular genetics: Reverse genetics

 Reverse genetics is the term for molecular genetics techniques used to determine the phenotype resulting from an intentional mutation in a gene of interest.
 The phenotype is used to deduce the function of the un-mutated version of the gene.
 Mutations may be random or intentional changes to the gene of interest.
-Mutations may be a mis-sense mutation caused by nucleotide substitution, a nucleotide addition or deletion to induce a frameshift mutation, or a complete addition/deletion of a gene or gene segment.
+Mutations may be a missense mutation caused by nucleotide substitution, a nucleotide addition or deletion to induce a frameshift mutation, or a complete addition/deletion of a gene or gene segment.
 The deletion of a particular gene creates a gene knockout where the gene is not expressed and a loss of function results (e.g. knockout mice).
-Mis-sense mutations may cause total loss of function or result in partial loss of function, known as a knockdown.
+Missense mutations may cause total loss of function or result in partial loss of function, known as a knockdown.
 Knockdown may also be achieved by RNA interference (RNAi).
 Alternatively, genes may be substituted into an organism's genome (also known as a transgene) to create a gene knock-in and result in a gain of function by the host.
 Although these techniques have some inherent bias regarding the decision to link a phenotype to a particular function, it is much faster in terms of production than forward genetics because the gene of interest is already known.

+Molecular genetic tools

+Molecular genetics is a scientific approach that utilizes the fundamentals of genetics as a tool to better understand the molecular basis of a disease and biological processes in organisms.
+Below are some tools readily employed by researchers in the field.